-- Ranked #5 in Australia for research Paediatrics and Reproductive Medicine, 2015 Excellence in Research Australia
+- Rated above world standard Paediatrics and Reproductive Medicine, Excellence in Research Australia 2018

 Facts & figures

 Researchers and students of the discipline gain a wealth of experience working, learning and researching alongside teams in our clinical schools across NSW.
 We are committed to the provision of the highest possible standards and continuing developments in healthcare for women and babies.

 We conduct our research and teaching at:

 We are recognised for our international leadership in the areas of pregnancy care, fetal assessment, gynaecological disorders and neonatal care.
 We are committed to excellence in education and students can expect:

 Teaching occurs across the four years of the MD program, including problem based learning cases, and clinical skills teaching in years 1 and 2.
 The major component of the course is a 7-week rotation in perinatal women's health in year 3.

 An eight week pre-internship is available in general medical, general surgical teams and subspecialties.

 Learn more about the MD program.

 The postgraduate program in sexual and reproductive health provides a diverse and inter-professional curriculum suitable for Australian and international students interested in the range of disciplines related to HIV, sexually transmitted infections (STIs), psychosexual therapy/sexology, sexual and reproductive health.